Best Android Emulators for iOS Gaming (2025 Comparison)

 - Keep 2–3 GB free storage to avoid crashes from cache growth.

-- Track certificate expiry dates and re-sign early.
+- Track certificate expiry dates and re-sign early — set a calendar reminder 2 days before expiry.

-- Use trusted APK sources to avoid malware, per security risks of emulator apps on iOS.
+- Use trusted APK sources to avoid malware, per security risks of Android emulators on iOS.

 - Maintain a cloud or remote desktop fallback in case signing fails.